Learning to traverse convective flows at moderate to high Rayleigh numbers: Numerical method

 where $\bm{u}_p$ is the particle velocity at the start of the interval.
 The corresponding total force is therefore

 Using the gravitational and drag forces defined above, the required propulsive force is

-To ensure a fair comparison, the baseline agent operates with exactly the same control interval $\Delta t_c$ as the learned RL policy.
-The particle applies $\bm{F}_{\text{propel}}$ over one control interval $\Delta t_c$, which contains $N_{\text{sub}}$ particle-integration substeps of size $\Delta t_p$, and we set $\Delta t_c = 30\,\Delta t_p$.
-For the RL agent, this ratio represents a necessary compromise between learning efficiency and physical control responsiveness.
-For numerical stability, the dimensionless particle-integration time step must remain small (e.g. $\Delta t_p \sim 10^{-3} t^*$).
-If the agent were to make decisions at every integration step ($\Delta t_c = \Delta t_p$), a single episode would contain $\mathcal{O}(10^4)$ training steps.
-Such excessively long horizons severely hinder the reinforcement-learning credit-assignment process and impede convergence.
-Conversely, choosing $\Delta t_c$ too large would prevent the agent from responding to rapidly evolving transient structures in the convective flow.
-The choice $\Delta t_c = 30\,\Delta t_p$ ensures that a complete trajectory involves $\mathcal{O}(10^2)$ decision steps, keeping training computationally tractable while maintaining sufficient control frequency to navigate intermittent turbulence.
-The baseline agent simply adopts the same interval in order to match the decision frequency of the RL agent.
+To ensure a fair comparison, the baseline agent operates with the same control interval \(\Delta t_c\) as the learned RL policy.
+The particle applies \(\bm{F}_{\text{propel}}\) over one control interval \(\Delta t_c\), which contains \(N_{\text{sub}}\) particle-integration substeps of size \(\Delta t_p\), and we set \(\Delta t_c = 30\,\Delta t_p\).
+For the RL agent, this ratio represents a practical compromise between learning efficiency and physical control responsiveness.
+For numerical stability, the dimensionless particle-integration time step must remain small (e.g. \(\Delta t_p \sim 10^{-3} t^*\)).
+If the agent were to make decisions at every integration step (\(\Delta t_c=\Delta t_p\)), a single episode would contain \(\mathcal{O}(10^4)\) training steps.
+Such long horizons make the RL credit-assignment process difficult and can impede convergence.
+Conversely, choosing \(\Delta t_c\) too large would prevent the agent from responding to rapidly evolving transient structures in the convective flow.
+The choice \(\Delta t_c=30\,\Delta t_p\) gives a complete trajectory involving \(\mathcal{O}(10^2)\) decision steps, keeping training computationally tractable while maintaining sufficient control frequency to navigate intermittent turbulence.
+The baseline agent adopts the same interval in order to match the decision frequency of the RL agent.

-Because the turbulent background flow perturbs the actual trajectory, after each interval we update the remaining time and the remaining horizontal displacement, $\ell_{\text{rem}}$ (projected along $\bm{n}$).
+Because the turbulent background flow perturbs the actual trajectory, after each interval we update the remaining time and the remaining horizontal displacement, \(\ell_{\text{rem}}\), projected along \(\bm{n}\).
 The target increment for the next interval is then given by

-and equations~(\ref{eq:C2})--(\ref{eq:C6}) are reapplied until the particle reaches the target or the maximum allowed time is reached.
+and (\ref{eq:C2})--(\ref{eq:C6}) are reapplied until the particle reaches the target or the maximum allowed time is reached.